AhmedibrahimGH/EnviroMonitor-Dashboard/README.md

 # EnviroMonitor

-**EnviroSuite** is an environmental monitoring and data visualization dashboard that provides real-time insights into temperature, humidity, soil moisture, and CO₂ levels.
+**EnviroMonitor** is an environmental monitoring and data visualization dashboard that provides real-time insights into temperature, humidity, soil moisture, and CO₂ levels.
 The project aims to help users make informed decisions by presenting environmental data in an intuitive and interactive way.

 ## Features